 Information sharing and information governance in partnership and collaborations

 Information design and evaluation

-I also have a strand of research which focusses on the design, implementation and use of information and information systems in the HE sector.
-With colleagues I have been engaged in a range of internal and external consultancy projects (e.g. for Newcastle University on aspects of the student experience and for JISC on e-portfolios and system integration) which have been funded to the tune of £500k.
-As well as the direct impact of the learning from these activities a number of reports and tools are available.
-Findings have also been presented at a number of national and international conferences on policy and practice in higher education and a number of papers are being prepared for publication.
+In parallel I have a strand of research which focuses on the design, implementation and use of information and information systems in the HE sector.
+With colleagues (including James Cornford, Paul Richter and Sue Baines) I have been engaged in a range of internal and external consultancy projects (e.g. for Newcastle University on the development of e-portfolios and for JISC on system integration).
+As well as the impact of the learning from these activities a number of reports and tools are available.
+Findings have also been presented at a number of national and international conferences on policy and practice in higher education and various papers are being prepared for publication.